melissamcewen/all-chores/README.md

 ### Dishwasher
 - Clean filter (see manual, not all have accessible filters)
+- Clean (use dishwasher cleaner or other similar product)
 - Deep clean inside and check for common issues (clogged sprayer, deteriorating gaskets, etc.)

 ### Washer